Total Pageviews

 The architectural design of the Dingle Tower is divided into three sections

-The base is ironstone from a nearby quarry, with a granite midsection & a copper roof with a pronounced overhang.
+The base is ironstone from a nearby quarry, with a granite midsection and a copper roof with a pronounced overhang.

 The entrance has two large bronze lions that were donated by The Royal Colonial Institute of London in 1913

-An interesting fact, that British sculptor (Albert Brucejoy) got his influence for his statuette in Halifax from the monumental lions at Trafalgar Square
+British sculptor Albert Brucejoy got his influence for his statuette in Halifax from the monumental lions at Trafalgar Square

-After climbing ten flights of stairs & now looking out at the Northwest Arm
+After climbing ten flights of stairs and now looking out at the Northwest Arm

 (early on known as Sandwich River)